Linguistics

 - Engaging with descriptive grammars and large-scale statistical correlations to investigate similarities and differences across languages (Linguistic Typology)

-- Analyzing extant texts to discover and elucidate how language changes over time (Historical Linguistics)
+- Analyzing how languages change over time (Historical Linguistics)

 - Modeling linguistic differences across dialects and other social contexts (Sociolinguistics)